 Cressida Dick ‘felt intimidated’ into quitting as Met Police chief

-A report said that the then head of the UK’s biggest police force had faced political pressure from London mayor Sadiq Khan.
+Report says head UK’s biggest police force ‘constructively dismissed’ under political pressure from London mayor Sadiq Khan

 Dame Cressida Dick “felt intimidated” into quitting as the head of the Metropolitan Police and was effectively “constructively dismissed” from her role by the Mayor of London, a report has found.